 Only two campers in a restroom at a time.

-Due to safety regulations, only one parent will be able to attend per camper.
-We will have seating 8 feet apart in the spaces.
-Yvonne, Kristin or another SVST camp staffer will take your temp and give you a pump of hand sanitizer before entering the building with your mask on Friday, the same as campers.
+Due to safety regulations, only two members of the same household will be able to attend per camper.
+We will have seating six feet apart in the spaces.
+SVST camp staff will take your temp and give you a pump of hand sanitizer before entering the building with your mask on Thursday afternoon, the same as campers.
 We will bring you in together for the start of the showcase.
-Each showcase will last approximately 20-25 minutes.
+Each showcase will last approximately 30 minutes.
+Middle and High School camps may run longer.
 We ask that after the performance that you return to the outdoor space and the campers will gather their personal belongings and then meet you outside.
 You are welcome to videotape and take pictures for those that you would like to share with.
 We thank you for your understanding and cooperation.

-Jen and Molly's Camp - 1:15 showcase (Parents please arrive at 5 - 10 minutes prior)
+Jen and Molly's Camp – 2:30 pm showcase (2 family members please arrive at 5 - 10 minutes prior)

-Hailey and Hayley's Camp - 1:30 pm showcase (Parents please arrive 5 - 10 minutes prior)
+Hailey and Hayley's Camp – 2:00 pm showcase (2 family members please arrive 5 - 10 minutes prior)

-Thank you for enrolling your children in SVST camps this August.
+Thank you for enrolling your children in SVST camps this summer.
 Their safety is always our greatest concern and please do not hesitate to contact us with any questions or concerns.
-We're looking forward to seeing you and having a positive, enriching, supportive and fun time together.
+We're looking forward to seeing you and having a positive, enriching, supportive, and fun time together.

 See you at the theatre at Eastpoint!